alexagomez/quick-tutor-project/README.md

 Students can cancel the request free of charge, before choosing from the list of tutors.

 Questions, comments, concerns?
 Hit the "Contact Us" button to email our testing manager, Soukarya.
-Want to know more about the developers of this application?
+Want to know more about Scrumpy Cat, the developers of this application?
 Go to our About Us page.

-Thanks for using and happy tutoring!
+Happy tutoring! :D